aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-excel/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WordML to Excel</h2>

+WordML is a markup language used to represent a Microsoft Word document.
+It is an XML-based format that stores the content of a Word document in an XML file.
+It is used to store and transport documents between different applications.
+However, it is not suitable for data analysis and manipulation.
+Therefore, it is necessary to convert WordML to Excel, which is a powerful spreadsheet application that can be used for data analysis and manipulation.

+<h2>How Aspose.Total helps for WordML to Excel Conversion</h2>
-For a Python developer, who is trying to add a WORDML to EXCEL conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from WordML to Excel.
+It is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert WordML file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+Aspose.Words for Python via .NET API is a powerful Word processing API that enables developers to create, read, edit, and convert Word documents without using Microsoft Word.
+It supports a wide range of features such as document manipulation, document conversion, document comparison, document protection, and many more.

+Aspose.Cells for Python via .NET API is a powerful Excel processing API that enables developers to create, read, edit, and convert Excel documents without using Microsoft Excel.
+It supports a wide range of features such as document manipulation, document conversion, document comparison, document protection, and many more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from WordML to Excel.
+It is a powerful and reliable API that can help developers to quickly and easily convert WordML to Excel.

 {{% /blocks/products/pf/feature-page-summary %}}